 From MRIs to CT scans, the same screening, service or procedure can have a huge price difference, depending on where you get it.
 In health care, higher cost doesn't necessarily mean better quality.
 The same applies for routine hospital procedures, such as hip or knee replacements.
-Use the Cost Estimator at https://www.bcbstx.com/trscarestandard/tools-and-resources/estimating-costs for price comparisons before you get the service.
+Use the Cost Estimator28 for price comparisons before you get a service.